 I had already bought a Netgear R7000 to use it with DD-WRT that supported USB 3 disk sharing via samba, I had a lot of embedded boards running at home for various tasks and I wanted to get rid some of them and the most important, I needed more space as I wanted to use the NAS for other tasks apart from serving my music files.

-So I bought a Western Digital Red 3T and I put it in a USB 3 passive aluminium case (unfortunately, I don’t remember the brand, but it didn’t cost more than 40 euro).
-The new NAS would be at the same smallo room along with the hi-fi, so I wanted to avoid any new fan..
+So I bought a Western Digital Red 3T and I put it in a USB 3 passive aluminum case (unfortunately, I don’t remember the brand, but it didn’t cost more than 40 euro).
+The new NAS would be at the same small room where the hi-fi is, so I wanted to avoid any additional fan…

 The DD-WRT configuration was pretty easy and straight forward.